aceslowman/threejs_procedural/taskell.md

 - [improvement] make ProceduralMap a React component.
     > This should simplify management in some ways.
 - [bug] prevent maps from reinitializing each time the Terrain navigation is selected
     > pass parameters are currently being overwritten whenever the component (FractalNoise) is being re-rendered.
+I think my solution will be to just entirely remove react-router.
+My goal is not to mount / unmount, or at least it can't be as long as my webgl is tightly entwined with my gui.
+I can picture a way around this, by accessing the webgl via onRef.... but I'll leave that on the backburner

 ## Done